 After every 10 interviews, review the blog posts as a team, change the hypotheses in your business model canvas page if needed, update your questionnaire if needed, and write a summarizing post on how the last 10 interviews changed your startup’s strategy or thinking.

 Provide your mentors with a link to the blog so they can read along and you won’t have to catch them up over coffee.
 Imagine of all the money and time you’ll save!

 Subscribe to get my next startup tip in your inbox.
-I personally meet all my subscribers.
+If you unsubscribe, I’ll pay you $1.